jclouds/jclouds-site/documentation/faqs/ec2-faq.md

 ---
 layout: jclouds
-title: Frequently Asked Questions - JClouds EC2 integration
+title: Frequently Asked Questions: EC2 integration
 ---

-# Frequently Asked Questions - JClouds EC2 integration
+# Frequently Asked Questions - Apache jclouds&reg; EC2 integration

 ## How to use your keypair with EC2 AMI